rei/rei-cedar-docs/docs/release-notes/spring-2021/README.md

 CdrInput now accepts a new boolean property called `numeric` which sets some default attributes for inputs that are composed of numerical characters but are not strictly "number" values themselves.
 The `type="number"` attribute for input elements is designed to be used with actual numbers such as quantities, and does not behave properly with values such as credit cards, security codes, postal codes, or month/year combos.

 If a CdrInput receives either `type="number"` or `:numeric="true"`, it will set default values for the `inputmode` and `pattern` attributes which will force mobile devices to launch a numeric only keyboard.
-Note that solely using `:numeric="true"` will not restrict input to only numeric characters, see the [CdrInput page](../../components/input#numeric-input)
+Note that solely using `:numeric="true"` will not restrict input to only numeric characters, see the [CdrInput page](../../components/input#numeric-input) for more information.

 ### Form Accessibility Improvements